 3. Because the polymerization of monomers is rarely complete they can leach from the plastic.

 4. Additives that are used in plastics are not bonded to the plastic and easily leach from it.
-Common additives include antioxidants such as BHT and BHA and various phthalates.
+Common additives include preservatives like BHT and BHA and various phthalates.